sungnga/react-revents/README.md

   - Receive the setFormOpen props as an argument from EventDashboard parent component and destructure it
     - `export default function EventForm({ setFormOpen }) { ... }`
   - In the 'Cancel' button element
-    - Add an onClick event and execute the setFormOpen() method inside an arrow function and pass in false as an argument
+    - Add an onClick event and execute the setFormOpen() method inside an arrow function and set it to false
     ```javascript
     <Button
       onClick={() => setFormOpen(false)}